-Accounting with a tax advisor: differences, advantages and disadvantages
+Accounting with a tax advisor: The differences, advantages and disadvantages

-You can deduct expenses for the tax advisor and thus reduce your tax burden.
+You can deduct expenses for tax advisors and thus reduce your tax burden.

 The better the documents are sorted, the less effort and costs arise — for you and the tax advisor.